 Like 2021, 2022 is expected to be very positive for real estate.
 Projects in the construction phase remain, as well as the demand for new investments.
 If it were not for the impasses of lack of raw material, the global problems at transport level and the delays in licensing, I believe that much more foreign investment would have come into Portugal in this period.

 However, as in 2020 and 2021, the real estate sector contributed to more than 15% of GDP, it is expected to continue, as investment in the sector is maintained.
 Not only housing, but also projects in the logistics area and in the renewable energy sector, such as solar and wind farms, are growing exponentially.
 In the public sector, there has been investment in the rehabilitation of the railways and the State’s urban heritage.
-If everyone joins forces, I believe that the real estate market will contribute even more to the common good, by improving mobility and the supply of housing for the population.
+If everyone joins forces, I believe that the housing market will contribute even more to the common good, by improving mobility and the supply of housing for the population.